decant/decant/README.md

 decant
 ======

-decant is a developer framework that helps you write notification filters using simple javascript.
+decant is an android developer framework that helps you write notification filters for android using simple javascript.

 ![alt text][logo]